rkulla/dotfiles/README.md

 Open tmux and type `Ctrl+a I` to install the plugins listed in .tmux.conf

+### Git
+On a work machine with a personal github account, edit ~/.gitconfig and update my [user] section.
+E.g.,

+	name = Ryan Kulla
+	email = <work github email>
+	login = <work github username>

+Do not add tokens here, use a real credential store for privacy.

 #### Misc.
 Search PATH modifications in .zshrc and .zprofile `/PATH=\C` adjust accordingly.